Chapter 3 I AM NOT PENELOPE

 This wasn't me.

 I had brown eyes that needed glasses, tanned skin riddled with bruises, and short curly hair.
-The girl staring back at me has fair skin that resembles polished pearls with eyes the colour of the morning sun and hair as dark as midnight.
+The girl staring back at me had skin like polished pearls with eyes the colour of the morning sun and hair as dark as midnight.

 This wasn't me.
 This was Penelope.